 “Rape culture in America, especially on college campuses, is an important subject to bring to light,” said FMLA Vice President Nicole Zinerco.

-Renee Reeke, treasurer of FMLA, also noted the importance of raising awareness of rape culture on campus.
+The treasurer of FMLA, who asked that her name not be used, also noted the importance of raising awareness of rape culture on campus.

-“I don’t think there’s anything wrong with this campus besides that people don’t know enough,” Reeke said.
-Zinerco and Reeke speculated that many sexual assaults on campus may go unreported because victims are afraid of being blamed for the attack.
+“I don’t think there’s anything wrong with this campus besides that people don’t know enough,” she said.
+Zinerco and the FMLA treasurer speculated that many sexual assaults on campus may go unreported because victims are afraid of being blamed for the attack.

 Nicole Bose, a long time member of the SJA, said the event was unique to the campus because it specifically addressed rape culture and the practice of blaming victims, not just sexual violence.